gohjiayi/suicidal-text-detection/README.md

 > Note: Different variations were built for each model to find the best hyperparameters by testing empirically.

 ## 7. Model Selection
 The best variation of the aforementioned models can be seen in the table below.
 Although BERT and ELECTRA have rather comparable performances, **ELECTRA** is selected as the best performing model with our prioritisation on F1 score, as well as insights into the model architecture.
+Run `infer.ipynb` to predict whether input text has suicidal intent or not using the selected ELECTRA model.

 | Best Model | Accuracy | Recall | Precision | F1 Score |
 |:---:|:---:|:---:|:---:|:---:|